 Again, I cannot overstate the necessity of focusing and refocusing.
 I prefer to refer to such a practice as refocus-focus meditation.
 However, the Suzuki Lab and other investigations have proven that this meditation practice helps people focus and stay focused.

 The point here is not how long you focus or whether you try to maintain undivided focus during the 13 minutes, 17 minutes, or 60 minutes of meditation.
 Do what works for you; start with 5 minutes daily and work up to 13 minutes, then begin your eight weeks.
-Go easy on yourself, have compassion, and find joy in the process.
+Go easy on yourself, have compassion, and find joy.

 While that would be fantastic, and I believe many people aspire to it, it requires significant mental effort.
 For most people, including myself, a relatively short meditation practice of about 13 minutes in which you fully expect your focus and concentration to drift but constantly refocus will be the most effective way to teach yourself to focus and develop concentration skills that will serve you in all areas of your life.